 Stay In Kensington If Browsing world-class museums are how you like to spend your vacation; You want to stay in one of the most fashionable tourist districts in London;

-Best places to stay in London in Kensington:
+Best places to stay in London in Kensington for first-timers:

 luxury ($$$): Baglioni Hotel London – The Leading Hotels of the World Centrally located close to Kensington Palace, The Royal Albert Hall, and Design Museum and Harrods, this 5-star hotel has on-site Brunello Bar and Restaurant that serve traditional Italian cusine.